Ask Your Beadmeister.

-A. Yes and no. Our regular prices are the same here in Montpelier as on our website.
+A: Yes and no. Our regular prices are the same here in Berlin as on our website.
 However, some sales offers are good over the internet only.
 You are welcome to visit us and take advantage of poor Willis with your special bargaining skills.
 Sometimes specific strands on our website are lumped together under one price here at the warehouse.

 Q: What is the average time to process an order once you receive it?

-A. Average time is a day and a half.
+A: Average time is approximately three or four days, depending on who shows up or doesn't show up for work.
 That's working days, not holidays, Saturdays and Sundays when we are closed.
 It is in my self interest to get your order out quickly, get your money, buy more beads.

 Q: Is it catching?

-A. Is what catching?
+A: Is what catching?
 Oh, yes, Capitalism, yes.
 Stand back.
 It is catching.
 My son's nickname from the sixth grade on was Captain Capitalism.
-You too can defeat the forces of poverty.
-Beading?
+You too can defeat the forces of poverty by thoughtfully working hard and spending time in the library.
+And beading?
 Yes, it's catching.

 Q: What methods of payment to you accept?

 A: We accept Mastercard, Visa, American Express, Discover, and Paypal.
 Also cash and checks if you are visiting.
 Thoughtful barter.